-Through our wholly owned F&G subsidiary, our U.S. insurance subsidiaries, FGL NY Insurance, and Raven Re, file financial statements with state insurance regulatory authorities and the NAIC that are prepared in accordance with SAP prescribed or permitted by such authorities, which may vary materially from GAAP.
+Through our wholly owned F&G subsidiary, our U.S. insurance subsidiaries, FGL Insurance, Fidelity & Guaranty Life Insurance Company of New York ("FGL NY Insurance"), and Raven Re, file financial statements with state insurance regulatory authorities and the NAIC that are prepared in accordance with SAP prescribed or permitted by such authorities, which may vary materially from GAAP.
 Prescribed SAP includes the Accounting Practices and Procedures Manual of the NAIC as well as state laws, regulations and administrative rules.
 Permitted SAP encompasses all accounting practices not so prescribed.
-The principal differences between SAP financial statements and financial statements prepared in accordance with GAAP are that SAP financial statements do not reflect DAC, DSI and VOBA, some bond portfolios may be carried at amortized cost, assets and liabilities are presented net of reinsurance, contract holder liabilities are generally valued using more conservative assumptions and certain assets are non-admitted.
+The principal differences between SAP financial statements and financial statements prepared in accordance with GAAP are that SAP financial statements do not reflect VOBA, DAC and DSI, some bond portfolios may be carried at amortized cost, assets and liabilities are presented net of reinsurance, contractholder liabilities are generally valued using more conservative assumptions and certain assets are non-admitted.
 Accordingly, SAP operating results and SAP capital and surplus may differ substantially from amounts reported in the GAAP basis financial statements for comparable items.

 Our principal insurance subsidiaries' statutory (SAP and GAAP) financial statements are based on a December 31 year end.
-Statutory net income and statutory capital and surplus of our wholly owned insurance subsidiaries were as follows (in millions):
+Statutory net income and statutory capital and surplus of our wholly owned U.S regulated insurance subsidiaries were as follows (in millions):

-Subsidiary (state/country of domicile) (a)
+Subsidiary (state of domicile) (a)

-FGL Insur ance (IA) FGL NY Inst urance (NY) Raven Re (VT)
+FGL Insu rance (IA) FGL NY I nsurance (NY) Rav en Re (VT)

-Statutory Net Income (loss):
+Statutory Net income (loss):

+Year ended December 31, 2022 \$ (243) \$ (15) \$ (111)

-Year ended December 31, 2021 \$ 351 \$ 4 \$ 9
+Year ended December 31, 2021 351 4 3

 Statutory Capital and Surplus:

+December 31, 2022 \$ 1,877 \$ 82 \$ 121

-December 31, 2021 \$ 1,522 \$ 99 \$ 115
+December 31, 2021 1,473 99 115